 - Do you use LinkedIn to build your network, make a contribution and stay connected or do you think LinkedIn is a waste of time?

 - Does your web site provide updated content and value to your target client or do you have pages on your site that have been unchanged for 5-10 years?

 - Do you stay informed on what is happening in your market by reading high value blogs, following thought leaders on social media sites including Twitter, and participating in targeted LinkedIn group discussions, or are you too busy?

-- Is your bio updated and informative about the value you provide clients and what distinguishes you or is it chronological description of your educational background and dates of employment?
+- Is your online bio updated and informative about the value you provide clients and what distinguishes you or is it a chronological description of your educational background and dates of employment?

 - Does your service to clients include collaboration with other professionals or are you going it solo?